python/cpython/Doc/library/functions.rst

    Compile the *source* into a code or AST object.
 Code objects can be executed by an :keyword:`exec` statement or evaluated by a call to :func:`eval`.
-   *source* can either be a string or an AST object.
+   *source* can either be a Unicode string, a *Latin-1* encoded string or an AST object.
    Refer to the :mod:`ast` module documentation for information on how to work with AST objects.

    The *filename* argument should give the file from which the code was read;
    pass some recognizable value if it wasn't read from a file (``'<string>'`` is